-All Africans-whether living in urban or rural areas-need access to affordable, clean, efficient, reliable, climate-proof, and renewable energy for both residential and productive uses to achieve sustainable development objectives.
+All Africans-whether living in urban or rural areas-need access to affordable, clean, efficient, reliable, climateproof, and renewable energy for both residential and productive uses to achieve sustainable development objectives.
 This report sets out a comprehensive and actionable roadmap for Africa's zero-carbon energy transformation by 2050, with most advances achieved by 2030.
 Natural resource management in minerals, fossil fuels, and land sits at the core of the strategy.

 The world is moving to decarbonization by 2050.
-This was the dominant geopolitical message of 2021, appearing, for example, in U.S. President Joe Biden's online summit with world leaders in April 2021 and in the International Energy Agency's (IEA) Report on Net Zero by 2050: A Roadmap for the Global Energy Sector, which stated that there was "no need for investment in new fossil fuel supply" in a pathway to net zero by 2050.
+This is the dominant geopolitical message of 2021, appearing, for example, in U.S. President Joe Biden's online summit with world leaders in April 2021 and in the new IEA Report on Net Zero by 2050: A Roadmap for the Global Energy Sector.
 Africa will be part of this global trend.
-The UNFCCC COP 26 evidenced the continued commitment to the world to this agenda, with the Global Methane Pledge and the Glasgow Leaders' Declaration on Forest and Land Use, holding strong promises to respectively reduce methane by 2030 by 30% relatively to 2020 levels and end all deforestation by 2030 while strongly investing in reforestation.
 Prospective oil and gas projects in Africa will no longer be pursued as overseas markets and financing will shrink.
-The Russian war on Ukraine in 2022 has reinforced the determination of Europeans and Americans to wean off Russian gas in the short term and off all gas in the medium to long term, seeing in the energy transition an opportunity to meet parallel goals of decarbonization and energy independence.
-The IEA's World Energy Outlook 2022 notes that, even under a relatively conservative "stated policies" scenario, global demand for coal, oil, and gas will peak or plateau in the coming years and subsequently fall.
-The report also notes that the energy crisis triggered by Russia's invasion of Ukraine, though leading to a short-term increase in fossil fuel demand, has consolidated the global long-term shift toward renewable energy, energy efficiency, and electrification.
-In parallel to this reality, Africa's vast renewable energy potential, in the solar and hydropower sectors especially, will engage increasingly bankable and highly attractive investments.
-In net terms, Africa has a huge amount to gain from a decisive buildup of renewable energy and the capacity to produce the minerals, hardware, and software of the new zero-carbon energy economy.
+At the same time, Africa's vast renewable energy potential, in the solar and hydropower sectors especially, will engage increasingly bankable and highly attractive investments.
+In net terms, Africa has a huge amount to gain from a decisive build-up of renewable energy and the capacity to produce the minerals, hardware, and software of the new zero-carbon energy economy.